-The Charter LEA will consider nonpublic placement and/or services for all children who require such services in order to benefit from their educational program as determined by the IEP team.
-In order to ensure that the child is being provided such a program within the Least Restrictive Environment (LRE), the IEP team shall utilize such NPS/NPA services only after exploring all public school program alternatives.
+The SELPA will consider NPS/NPA placement and/or services for all children who require such services in order to benefit from their educational program as determined by the IEP team.
+In order to ensure that the child is being provided such a program within the least restrictive environment (LRE), the IEP team shall utilize such NPS/NPA services only after exploring all public-school program alternatives.